Albert-Alvarez/Albert-Alvarez.github.io/_posts/News/2018-09-21-hello-world.markdown

   - electronicsengineer
 ---
 It's very usual, when you start to learn a programming language, to run a ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program){:target="_blank"} program as example in order to say "Hey!
 I've done something with this!".
 Its running is a very special moment where the programmer sees the basic syntax for the first time and he feels some kind of **excitement** that motivates him during the early stages of his learning path.
-This is how I feel right now while I'm writing my first post: a feel excited while I'm **starting to learn** how a blog must be done and managed.
+This is how I feel right now while I'm writing my first post: I'm feeling excited while I'm **starting to learn** how a blog must be done and managed.

 ## Who I am